AdobeDocs/experience-manager-xml-documentation-learn.en/help/courses/course-3/folder-profiles.md

 AEM provides quick access to configuration tools.
 By customizing Folder Profiles, different departments or products can have unique templates, authoring environments, conditional attribute profiles, Snippets, or even Web Editor configurations.

-Sample files that you may opt to use for this lesson are provided in the file _folderprofiles.zip_.
+Sample files that you may opt to use for this lesson are provided in the file [folderprofiles.zip](assets/folderprofiles.zip).

 >[!VIDEO](https://video.tv.adobe.com/v/342758)